stutxo/nostr_tx_bot/README.md

 # nostr_tx_bot

-## nostr bot that relays a bitcoin transactions to the mempool.
+## nostr bot that relays bitcoin transactions to the mempool.

 WORK IN PRORESS